Nordic-Accessibility-Community-Group/working-with-EN-301-549/Accessibility Statement Template.md

 The focus is on assisting the user rather than merely outlining legal requirements and shortcomings/failures.
 THe monitoring agencies are for the EAA referred to as market surveillance.

 ### What does the law say?
-It isn't currently very clear what an accessibility statement is expected to look like, and the law doesn't specify a need to have one at all.
-What is clear is that you need to document your accessibility compliance status and make this documentation available to your users.
+It isn't currently very clear what an accessibility statement is expected to look like, many require one which you can see in the list [Table of countries under the EAA](https://github.com/Nordic-Accessibility-Community-Group/working-with-EN-301-549/blob/main/monitoring-agencies-information.md).
+What is clear is that you must document your accessibility compliance status and make this documentation available to your users.
-You also need to report any known accessibility issues to the appropriate government agency for each country you're active in.
+You need to report any known accessibility issues to the appropriate government agency for each country you're active in.

-You need to describe the accessibility or inaccessibility of products in your online store.
+You also need to describe the accessibility or inaccessibility of products in your online store.

 #### Documentation required for the EAA
 > [CHAPTER IV  Obligations of service providers  Article 13  Obligations of service providers](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32019L0882#cpt_IV)